-Your motorcycle should be one you can handle well.
+The seat should be low enough so you can reach the ground and support the motorcycle.
 Overall motorcycle size generally refers to engine size, which is measured in cubic centimeters (cc's) or in cubic inches.
 Motorcycles with larger engines are generally heavier and more powerful than those with smaller engines.
 Pick a size that is right for your strength and skill level so you can handle it well.
 You may be able to adjust the controls or replace the seat to fit you better.